sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 This will is very common approach used in datasets that follows an Epi curve  in. [^10]
 ![enter image description here](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1_files/figure-html5/Cori_parametric_si_model_fit_hubei-1.png)
+The graph above shows the Epi curve of MERS virus, which had a mean of 7.6 and a SD of 3.4

 ***Data output of Stationarity test based on the function below***